 - Set-up really couldn't be smoother

 Both projects have laid a strong foundation, and I anticipate each will evolve in interesting ways over the coming years.
-Because of the complexity involved in maintaining a large list of high quality data connectors, both projects will certainly rely on cultivating healthy open-source communities.
+Because of the complexity involved in maintaining a large list of high quality data connectors, both projects will certainly rely on cultivating a healthy open-source community.
 I believe how easy each team makes it to build and deploy data connectors in their spec will be a defining feature of their success.

 I chose Airbyte for the ingestion layer in my own project because the extract and load functionality worked out of the box with minimal time invested.
 Airbyte's decision to focus on its data connectors combined with its containerized architecture give it an edge in ease of use, even if it supports fewer data sources at the time of writing and makes me go elsewhere for data transformation and other ingestion related needs.

 I have not yet been able to compare both of these tools at scale, and that is one area I would like to explore more in the near future.
 It will also be interesting to see how well each fits into other projects going on at Preset.
-I hope this was a helpful review for those interested in open-source data integration solutions.
+I hope this was a helpful review for those interested in open-source data integration tools.
 Join us on the community slack, visit Superset on Github, and get involved!